deepmodeling/tbplas/doc/source/about/index.rst

 License
 -------

-TBPLaS is release under the BSE license 2.0, the complete content of which is as following:
+TBPLaS is release under the BSD license 2.0, the complete content of which is as following:

 .. include:: ../../../LICENSE.rst